paolariva2/Thesis_OODA_QEOP/README.md

 Supervisor: *Prof. Simone Vantini* <br>
 Co-supervisors: *Eng.
 Anna Calissano*, *Archt.
 Paola Sturla* <br>
 Discussed: *25 July 2018 at Politecnico di Milano* <br>

+The document will be available online from October 2018 at: https://www.politesi.polimi.it/